 Except for two cash toll barriers (at Interchanges 6A and 17), toll collection on the Turnpike is done through a closed system: Drivers take tickets when they enter the roadway and return the tickets with their payment when they exit.
-(The State Legislature has directed that tolls not be collected on the I-

-95 extension; thus, that section of the roadway is not part of the closed toll system.)
+(The State Legislature has directed that tolls not be collected on the I-95 extension; thus, that section of the roadway is not part of the closed toll system.)
 All tickets are processed through a computerized toll system that imprints them with interchange number, date, time of entry, lane number, class of vehicle, and toll collector identification information.
 As drivers enter the Turnpike, they drive over treadles that record the number of axles on their vehicles.
 As they exit, the time is imprinted on their tickets, and they drive over treadles once again and pass through an Automatic Vehicle Classification system.
 The axle count, tickets, revenues and Automatic Vehicle Classifications are reconciled daily by the Finance and Budget Department of the Authority.

-Cash toll collection along the Parkway's 48 barriers and ramps is done by 136 full-time and 80 part-time toll collectors, 64 plaza and assistant plaza supervisors and five area managers.
-The Authority's Integrated Technology Services Department is responsible for maintaining the Parkway's manual toll equipment.
+Cash toll collection along the Parkway's 48 barriers and ramps is managed and operated by 135 full-time and 80 part-time toll collectors, 64 plaza and assistant plaza supervisors, five area managers and two clerks.
+The Authority's Integrated Technology Services Department is responsible for maintaining the Parkway's manual toll equipment and automatic coin machines.